 pro tip: Make tracking less time-consuming by taking advantage of a free tracking app!
 Most apps are designed to connect to your checking accounts and automatically categorize your purchases

 set your goals!

-Establishing financial goals is a necessity if you are trying to save money.
-They can help you gain perspective on why you are saving money in the first place.
-They will also make you more intentional about your purchases.
+Establishing financial goals is a necessity if you're trying to save money.
+They can help you gain perspective on why you're saving money in the first place.
+They'll also make you more intentional about your purchases.
 For instance, spending $100 a week on take-out food is easy if you’ve never considered how else you could be spending it.
 However, if you’ve decided to save for a vacation or pay off a credit card, you would likely pay closer attention to how you’re using your money.

-It's essential to know why you should be setting financial goals, but how do you know if they will be effective?
-Luckily, there are a few tips you can use to ensure that they will be!
+It's essential to know why you should be setting financial goals, but how do you know if they'll be effective?
+Luckily, there are a few tips you can use to ensure that they'll be!
 These include:

 - make them specific.
 “I want to save money” is a statement-not a goal, and it’s too vague to be effective.
 Instead, you could be saying, "I want to save money for…”.
 Keep in mind that your goals aren’t always going to match someone else's.
 Just because your friend is saving up to purchase a new home doesn't mean you should be.
 Make sure you are creating goals that are specific to your financial needs.